Digital Marketing Glossary: The Ultimate Guide

 PPC:

-A paid form of advertisers used by marketers through tools like Google AdWords or Facebook Ads.
+A paid form of advertising is used by marketers through tools like Google AdWords or Facebook Ads.
 The advertiser pays the tool every time a user clicks on the ad, thus giving it the name Pay-Per-Click.

 R